The Pros and Cons of Bankruptcy

 Firstly, we give you the Pros or Positives of Bankruptcy and they are:

 - Bankruptcy gives you a fresh start to reset and get going again.

 - Bankruptcy will permanently cancel most of your debts.
-This includes credit card debt, pay day loans, personal loans, shortfall on secured debt, guarantees and the list goes on.
+This includes credit card debt, payday loans, personal loans, the shortfall on secured debt, guarantees and the list goes on.
 Rather than writing a long list of debts bankruptcy cancels, it is easier to list the debts that are not extinguished by your bankruptcy.
 Debts not extinguished by your bankruptcy are social debts and debts which cannot be quantified.
-For example, fines imposed by the court, HECS Debts, Debts resulting from Fraud, CSA child support liabilities and debts that a court is yet to specify how much you owe.
+For example, fines imposed by the court, HECS Debts, Debts resulting from Fraud, CSA child support liabilities, and debts that a court is yet to specify how much you owe.

 - The super you have accumulated over time is protected and remains available for your retirement.